COGS108/Overview/COGS108-Syllabus.md

 That said, the first two assignments will be the simplest assignments and aim to get you up to speed in Python and familiar with `pandas`.
 If the first two assignments are particularly difficult for you, that's ok.
 But, it's then up to you to determine if you want to put in the work to make it through the rest of the quarter. **Assignments will take more time and be more difficult starting with the third assignment**.

 As assignments become more difficult, we don't want you to get or feel totally lost.
 If you've thought long and hard, gone down a long rabbithole using ChatGPT, and can't even get a sense of what the next step may be, take a step away.
 Take a break.
 Then, come back and see if you can't solve it with a refreshed mind.
-If you're still totally stuck, ask on Piazza, talk to a classmate, and/or attend office hours for help.
+If you're still totally stuck, ask on Ed, talk to a classmate, and/or attend office hours for help.

 With regards to asking questions of instructional staff, we're here to help you, but there are way more students than there are instructors.
 So, help each other.
 In fact, this is how the best data science gets done.
 Diverse minds solving a problem invariably improves the solution.
 Also, teaching something to someone else is the best way to determine if you really know something.
 So, it's win-win.
 The person who's stuck gets unstuck and the person who helped is more sure in their knowledge.
 Help one another!
 Section and office hours are meant to be collaborative.